LittleLittleCloud/Torchsharp-phi/README.md

 > Loading other Phi model should be similar but I haven't test them yet.
 Please create an issue if you have trouble loading other Phi models.

 ### Step 2: Convert the model weight to pytorch format
-Use the following script to convert the model weight to pytorch format:
+Use the following script to convert the model weight to pytorch format.
+This is because the model weight from huggingface is in `.safetensor` format and we need to convert it to `torch` format for torchsharp model to load
 ```python
 from transformers import PhiForCausalLM
 import torch